main-branch/chezroot/CONTRIBUTING.md

   tests.
 - **Update Documentation:** Any change that impacts users (new features, flags, etc.)
   **must** be documented appropriately
-- **Pass CI Locally:** Before submitting a pull request, you should run `make ci` and ensure all checks (linting, testing, building) pass.
+- **Ensure CI passes locally:** Before submitting a pull request, run `make ci` and ensure all checks (linting, testing, building) pass.
+Note: this will fail if `go mod tidy` makes changes to `go.mod` or `go.sum`; commit those changes.
 - **Rebase Workflow:** Always work on a new branch.
-Your pull request **must be rebased** on the latest `main` branch before it will be merged via fast-forward.
+Your pull request **must be rebased** on the latest `main` branch before it will be merged with a fast-forward merge.

 ## Code of Conduct